formly-js/angular-formly/README.md

 the field and is supposed to return the default options (don't do the merging yourself, just pass what you want to be used for the default for this configuration).

+#### extends (string)

+This allows you to extend the functionality of other types.
+It merges the options specified with the parent's options and it will even gracefully handle situations where the parent has link/controller/defaultOptions functions as well.
+Note: in the case of a wrapper conflict, don't use this feature as it just gets too complicated, create a new type instead.

 #### wrapper (string|array of strings)

 Specify the name of wrappers that you want fields of this type to be wrapped in by default.